White spaces (radio): Tests

 On October 16, 2009, researchers at Microsoft Research Redmond, Washington built and deployed a white space network called WhiteFi.
 In this network, multiple clients connected to a single access point over UHF frequencies.
 The deployment included experiments to test how much data could be sent before interference became audible to nearby wireless microphones.

 On February 24, 2010, officials in Wilmington, North Carolina, which was the test market for the transition to digital television, unveiled a new municipal wireless network, after a month of testing.
 The network used the white spaces made available by the end of analog TV.
 Spectrum Bridge was to work to make sure TV stations in the market do not receive interference ("no interference issues" have been reported).
 The smart city network will not compete with cell phone companies but will instead be used for "national purposes", including government and energy monitoring.
 TV Band Service, made up of private investors, has put up cameras in parks, and along highways to show traffic.
 Other uses include water level and quality, turning off lights in ball parks, and public Wi-Fi in certain areas.
 TV Band had an 18-month experimental license.

 In 2011, the Yurok Tribe in Humboldt County, California began white space trials with telecommunications equipment provider Carlson Wireless of Arcata, California.

 In July 2013, West Virginia University became the first university in the United States to use vacant broadcast TV channels to provide the campus and nearby areas with wireless broadband Internet service.

 Also in July 2013, the Port of Pittsburgh evaluated White Space spectrum for enhancing inland waterway safety and utility with telecommunications equipment provider Metric Systems Corporation of Vista, California.

 Tanzania

-In 2022, South Korea-based telecommunications company Innonet Co., Ltd. conducted a pilot demonstration of TV white space (TVWS) technology in Tanzania.
+In 2022, South Korea-based telecommunications company INNONET conducted a pilot demonstration of TV white space (TVWS) technology in Tanzania.
 The demonstration, organized in partnership with the Korea Internet & Security Agency (KISA), was held during the Tanzania Annual ICT Conference (TAIC) and supported by the Korean Public Procurement Service.
 The project evaluated the feasibility of using TVWS for broadband deployment in rural and infrastructure-limited regions.